nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Quantum:** Pertaining to the quantum mechanical principles that govern the behavior of electrons in carbon quantum dots.

-### Expanded Definition and Usage\nCarbon quantum dots (C-dots) are increasingly recognized for their versatility and safety in high-performance applications across science and industry.
+### Expanded Definition and Usage:
+Carbon quantum dots (C-dots) are increasingly recognized for their versatility and safety in high-performance applications across science and industry.
 Their ability to emit different colors of light based on their size makes them particularly valuable in precision medicine and environmental monitoring, where they help in tracing cellular processes or detecting pollutants with high specificity and low toxicity.
 Furthermore, their potential in energy applications, such as solar cells and LED technology, highlights their role in advancing sustainable energy solutions.

 These lexical relationships help capture the diversity and specificity of carbon quantum dots, enhancing your understanding and communication of this advanced material."}